lavanet/docs/docs/provider/provider-improve-service.md

 ```
 can be checked in the provider initialization logs and on the request logs, also on the prometheus metrics for disabled chains
 ```
-* errors - any lava error, whether unscyned epoch in the provider, wrong wallet, misconfigured url
+* errors - any lava error, whether unsynced epoch in the provider, wrong wallet, misconfigured url
 ```
 can be checked in the provider logs, and prometheus metrics for disabled chains
 ```